Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/1-Authentication/sign-in-ciam/README.md

 1. `aad.clientid`: find the string `{enter-your-client-id-here}` and replace it with the application ID of the app registration
     - "Client ID" and "Application ID" are often used interchangeably in documentation and refer to the same value
 2. `aad.secret`: find the string `{enter-your-client-secret-here}` and replace it with the secret value you created
+> [!IMPORTANT]
+> Do not store secrets in code as they will leak.
+Secrets need to be stored in vaults (e.g. Azure KeyVault) and deployed at runtime.
+Secrets need to be rotated regularly.
+Use certificates instead of secrets for better security.

 ## Running The Sample
 #### Build .war File Using Maven